ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes.
 2. On the volume details, click **Add tags** next to the volume name.
-3. In the Add tags menu, enter the user tags that you want to apply to this volume.
+3. Enter the user tags that you want to apply to this volume.
 When finished, click **Save**.

 ### Adding user tags that are associated with a backup policy to a volume in the console
 {: #apply-tags-volumes-ui}